GowthamGthm/Android-Boilerplate/README.md

  22. The launch screen is a user’s first experience of your application.

+ 23. Do not show the launch screen if you don’t have to.

- 23. Tests are great for performance: Write slow (but correct) implementation then verify optimizations don’t break anything with tests.
+ 24. Tests are great for performance: Write slow (but correct) implementation then verify optimizations don’t break anything with tests.

 ## Contributor